SSH configuration (sort of)

 you should also know:

-• if the public key gets removed from the authorized_keys file, you lose access. (you have to connect using password if it's allowed of course; cause some systems forbid that)
+authorized_keysfile, you lose access. (you have to connect using password if it's allowed of course; cause some systems forbid that)by copying the

 Last updated